as

 JOSH DOMINGUEZ July 2, 2021

 Your Dream home may be one construction project away from becoming a reality.
 However, if you are not properly protected in the construction contract, you could be left vulnerable.
-To protect yourself and your property during any construction project, it is in your interest to have an
+To protect yourself and your property during any construction project, it is in your interest to have an attorney review, negotiate to add in or take out provisions and even draft your construction contract agreement to avoid payment conflicts and prevent Mechanics liens.

-Mechanic's liens are legal documents or a legal claim for unpaid construction work.
+Mechanics' liens are legal documents or claims for unpaid construction work.
 Anyone who provides labor or materials to property improvements can file a mechanics lien if they are not paid after construction has been completed.
 When a contractor files a mechanics lien, they gain a security interest in the home or property, which creates a cloud on title and appears in public property records.
 This means anyone who buys your house would take the property subject to the contractor’s lien, or more likely, they would require you pay the lien off first.
 Further, banks and lenders are ordinarily unwilling to refinance homes or lend against properties that are burdened by liens.

 Construction projects often require significant costs up front while property owners pay for the work after it is complete, so the people who end up providing labor and materials spend a lot of time, money and effort before they even get paid.
 Liens give leverage to the general contractors, subcontractors, suppliers, and laborers who provide work and materials for an improvement of a property and can place a claim on the property if they do not get paid for their contribution, and even force the property into foreclosure.